kirilltitov/FDBSwift/README.md

 # FDBSwift
-### It should definitely be better than Python bindings :D
+#### It should definitely be better than Python bindings in Swift :D

 This is FoundationDB wrapper for Swift.
 It's quite low-level, `Foundation`less (almost) and synchronous.